eirikb/Netro/Readme.md

 Here is an example:
 The right side in the following figure is behind a firewall, the left side is publicly accessible.

-1. Netro A listen for incoming connections, and listens for reverse tunneling.
+1. Netro A listens for incoming connections, and listens for reverse tunneling.
-2. Netro B connect to A for tunneling.
+2. Netro B connects to A for tunneling.
-3. When a client connect to A the data will be transferred through the link between A and B.
+3. When a client connects to A the data will be transferred through the link between A and B.
 4. Connection is made on B to desired host:port.
 5. Data can now flow both ways.